waste in advertising BNBranding's Brand Insight Blog

 Creativity without strategy is like a Ferrari without a throttle.

-Many small ad agencies simply don’t have the personnel to provide insightful strategy.
-Agency Account Executives who manage clients often don’t have the experience they need to provide true strategic guidance.
+Agency Account Executives who manage clients often don’t have the experience or business acumen they need to provide true strategic guidance.

 So the creative teams have to come up with a strategic nugget of their own, or continue throwing conceptual darts, hoping something sticks.
 Not a good arrangement for either party.